AleksandrHovhannisyan/aleksandrhovhannisyan.com/_posts/dev/2020-02-19-getting-started-with-jekyll-and-github-pages.md

 Congratulations!
 If you're with me so far, you're done with the hard part.
 Now, it's time to actually learn how to customize your site.
 It's important to step out of your comfort zone.
 Don't worry if you accidentally "break" a file—just undo those changes with Git.

-## Typical Jekyll Directory Structure
+{% include linkedHeading.html heading="Typical Jekyll Directory Structure" level=2 %}

 The Jekyll starter is a bare-bones site.
 In reality, you're going to need more Jekyll-supported directories for different kinds of tasks: